 - Did the establishment have a surveillance system?

 - Did it have private security guards to patrol the area?

 Even if the establishment has security and good lighting in the main areas, was the security and lighting good around the entire building and in all areas of the parking lot?
 Taking note of these circumstances will help your attorney investigate your case.

 Contact a Negligent Security Attorney

 If you were a victim of a crime that occurred because of negligent security, contact Morgan & Morgan today.
 When it comes to going up against businesses, size matters.
-With more than 500 attorneys and 50 offices nationwide, Morgan & Morgan has the resources necessary to take on businesses of any size.
+With more than 700 attorneys across 16 states, Morgan & Morgan has the resources necessary to take on businesses of any size.
 Over the years, we’ve recovered billions for more than 100,000 clients across the country.
 Discover what we can do for you by filling out a free case evaluation.